rh-mobb/documentation/content/ai-ml/ollama-openwebui/index.md

 ## Create Operator Instances

-After the operators are installed, create their instances:
+After the operators are installed, use the following commands to create their instances:

 1. NFD Instance:
    ```bash